floprsk/cs50_final_project/README.md

     GPIO.output(port, 0)
     time.sleep(6)

-You have to set the variable *port* to the GPIO Port on the Pi which is controlling the relay.
+You have to declare the variable *port* as the GPIO Port on the Pi which is controlling the relay.
+Be aware of the two possible GPIO.setmodes(), BCM or BOARD.
 Then you set it up as output and set it either 0 or 1, based on the relay you got.
-The time.sleep(seconds) function controles how long the waterpump is active.
+The *time.sleep(seconds)* function controles how long the waterpump is active.

 ### HTML templates